Sometimes Always

-"Sometimes Always" is a song by the Scottish alternative rock group the Jesus and Mary Chain and the first single from the group's album Stoned & Dethroned.
+"Sometimes Always" is a song by the Scottish alternative rock group the Jesus and Mary Chain, released in July 1994, by Blanco y Negro Records, as the first single from the group's fifth album, Stoned & Dethroned (1994).
 Written by William Reid, the song is a duet between Jim Reid and Mazzy Star's Hope Sandoval.
 The song was a moderate commercial hit in the UK while also making some noise on the alternative circuit in the US.
 It has since seen critical acclaim as one of the best songs from the Stoned & Dethroned album.

 Background

 "Sometimes Always" was written by Jesus and Mary Chain guitarist William Reid, who felt that the song sounded like a Lee Hazlewood and Nancy Sinatra duet.
 The band then recruited Mazzy Star vocalist Hope Sandoval to sing the female lead alongside Jesus and Mary Chain lead singer Jim Reid.
 William Reid commented, "We'd always liked Hope's voice.
 We asked her years ago to be on one of the records, but there was never a song that suited.
 Then this one came along and it felt right."

 Initially, the band worried that the song was "a bit too cute, too light a story," according to William Reid.
 However, as he stated, "When we recorded it, Hope and Jim sang and they just transcended it."
 By the time the song was recorded, Sandoval was known to be a "good friend" to William, hinting at the pair's affair that would come to light.
-Sandoval would also appear alongside the band in the song's video, which was directed by Sophie Muller.
-Muller also directed the video for "Come On" and designed the album artwork for Stoned & Dethroned.
+Sandoval would also appear alongside the band in the song's video.

 Release

 "Sometimes Always" was selected by the band as the first single from their 1994 album Stoned & Dethroned.
 The single was released by Blanco y Negro Records on 18 July 1994 and reached No. 22 on the UK Single Chart.
 "Sometimes Always" peaked at No. 62 on the Australian ARIA Singles Chart in August 1994.
 It also reached No. 4 on the US Alternative Songs chart, the band's last song to appear on that chart.
+It also became the band's only song to appear on the Billboard Hot 100, debuting and peaking at No. 96.

 A poster for the single can be seen in the Bottom episode "Terror" while the song itself appears in the 1995 film The Doom Generation.